SchokiCoder/book_modern_c/src/2_typesnvars.md

 Here we declare the two variables “my_id” and "counter" of the type "int".
 After that we can save numbers in it.
-In case of “counter” we not just declare the variable but also in the same line define it, by giving it a initial value.
+In case of “counter” we not just declare the variable but also in the same line define it by giving it a initial value.
 It is very important to choose short yet fitting names, depending on their purposes.